-Are you looking for some packing hacks to help you travel with just what you need?
+Are you looking for some packing hacks to help when travelling?

 I’ve been travelling professionally for 30 years, I’ve learned lots about packing – mostly the hard way!